 Other (non Power-up) Resets include MCLR Reset and Watchdog Timer Reset during normal operation.

 MCLR and WDT Reset do not affect the previous value data latch.
-The RAIF bit will be cleared upon Reset but will set again if the mis-2: match exists.
+The RAIF bit will be cleared upon Reset but will set again if the mismatch or with the condition of the condit Legend: Note

+2: match exists.